Public Housing Resources

 The re-certification process can be primarily handled by the property office staff for your community.
 Under certain circumstances, home visits may be scheduled.

-Biennial Recertifications
+Triennial Recertifications

 Up-Front Income Verification (UIV)